Your 6-Step Financial Reset for 2025

 5. What additional tax relief can you claim?

-By simply registering online to complete a Self-Assessment Tax Return, you can often accomplish the whole process in under an hour (assuming your affairs are relatively straight forward).
-It’s worth it just to claim the tax relief on allowable expenses such as certain professional fees.
+Fortunately, the process has become much simpler.
+By registering online for Self-Assessment, you can often complete your tax return in under an hour, provided your financial affairs are relatively straightforward.
+It’s well worth the effort, especially to claim tax relief on allowable expenses such as certain professional fees.

 6. Do any personal changes affect your finances?